-Recommendations by the EQA in relation to the above types of sanctions will be reviewed by the Head of Compliance and Assurance at Safety Training Awards, and if there is clear evidence of non-compliance by the centre and/or a sufficient rationale then the sanction will be imposed on the centre.
+Recommendations by the EQA in relation to the above types of sanctions will be reviewed by the Head of Compliance and Assurance at Safety Training Awards, and if there is clear evidence of non-compliance by the ATC and/or a sufficient rationale then the sanction will be imposed on the centre.

 Any expenses incurred in ensuring compliance with any informal measures or sanctions applied by us must be covered by the centre.

 In all instances the nature of the sanction and the rationale for its application will be communicated in writing to the centre.

 If an ATC disagrees with the decision the first point of contact is the assigned EQA then refer to Safety Training Awards’ Enquiries and Appeals Policy.

 Only where we determine that there are exceptional circumstances of extremely serious non-compliance or the persistent failure of the ATC to address outstanding actions, and/or the failure of previous sanctions to address the issue, would Safety Training Awards impose, via STA Online the ultimate sanction of removal of qualification approval in relation to: